pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 | Class 2         |        Grade 3 |               74 |
 | Class 3         |        Grade 4 |               49 |

-The raw dataset is not included in this repository due to dataset size and usage restrictions.
+The raw dataset is not uploaded to this repository due to dataset size and usage restrictions.
+To reproduce the project, download the dataset from the official source and update the dataset path in the notebook.

 ---